cdaylward/libappc/README.md

 ## Overview

 A C++ library for doing things with [App Containers](https://github.com/appc/spec).
-The goal of the libary is to be a flexible toolkit: manifest parsing and creation, pluggable discovery, image creation/extraction/caching, thin-provisioned file systems, etc. Configuration and data interchange will almost always be JSON.
+The goal of the libary is to be a flexible toolkit: manifest parsing and creation, pluggable discovery, image creation / extraction / caching, thin-provisioned file systems, etc...not a particular [ACE](https://github.com/appc/spec/blob/master/SPEC.md#app-container-executor) implementation.
+In other words, the goal is that you can use it to make one.
 Some or all pieces may be used, just use the headers you require.

 ## Getting Started